 It’s also important to check your urine color to maintain proper hydration levels.
 Your urine should be pale yellow, similar to a lemonade color.
 If it’s much darker than that, you may be dehydrated.

-While this doesn’t qualify as medical advice, you may want to boost your water intake if you’re experiencing any of those issues.
+While this doesn’t qualify as medical advice, you may want to boost your water intake if you’re experiencing any side effects of dehydration on a creatine dosage.

 Wondering if creatine is good to take when trying to lose weight?
 Check out Should I Take Creatine When Cutting?

 Creatine and creatine monohydrate (the most popular form of creatine) can be found in both powder and pill forms.
-I recommend a powder, as it’s easy to mix and drink.
-You want to search for brands that are known and reputable and double-check the dosage for each brand, as it can vary.
+I recommend a powder, as it's easy to mix and drink.
+You want to search for known and reputable brands and double-check the dosage for each brand, as it can vary.
 This will help ensure you’re taking the right amount of creatine.

 Here are my top three recommendations: